Health Systems Leadership

 - Sessions are focused on personal development of leadership skills, core knowledge in quality and safety improvement, and current healthcare policy, and novel frameworks for individual inquiry

-The Health Systems and Leadership Pathway is concluding the track's policy project for 2020 and is gearing to select the quality improvement project for 2021.
+The Health Systems and Leadership Pathway is concluding the track's quality improvement for 2023 and is gearing to select the healthcare policy project for 2024.

 The goal of these sessions is to introduce residents to a wide range of physician career trajectories: entrepreneurship, healthcare policy, program building and administration, medication education and philanthropy leadership; and facilitating introduction to potential future mentors.